Unified Attribution Modelling

 Marketing managers want to find out how to invest their budget.
 Ideally, they want to invest in channels with the highest incrementality; the channel that causes the most uplift in conversions and revenue.

 How do you determine how much uplift each channel delivers?

 Example: a customer gets an e-mail, then a Facebook impression and finally looks up the article via paid search and converts.
 How much value from this conversion can be attributed to each of these channels?

 This is the area of attribution modelling.
-There are two established attribution models: multi-touch attribution (MTA) and media mix modelling (MMM).
+There are two established attribution models: multi-touch attribution (MTA) and marketing mix modelling (MMM).
 In the market we often encounter a preoccupation with which model to use and whether MTA is better than MMM or vice versa.
 This is not a relevant question.
 The business question – how much uplift was caused by each channel – is leading.
 The model you then use depends on which channels you are measuring, as depicted in the flowchart below.

 For online channels, most touchpoints can be measured at the user level and you can track which touchpoints were shown to your customers, in which order.
 You can accurately model the value of each touchpoint using MTA.
 Depending on your tracking solution, you might only have aggregate data for some online channels like Facebook or display.
 If you only have access to aggregate data, you should use MMM.
 As soon as you have both user-level and aggregate data, you should use a unified model combining MTA and MMM to leverage the strengths of both models.

 In general, MMM can be used to measure the impact of all your channels, but not at a granular user level.
 MTA is much more granular, but is limited in its capacity to measure traditional media and online impression channels.
 The unified attribution model is both granular (where it can be) and holistic.